ethandmd/mcmesh/README.md

 ```
 [credit](https://wireless.wiki.kernel.org/_media/en/developers/documentation/mac80211.pdf).

-So, if you are still using depcrated wireless management tools built on solely `ioctl` and `wext` instead of [nl80211](https://wireless.wiki.kernel.org/en/developers/Documentation/nl80211) you should switch (c.f. `iw`, `wpa_supplicant`, `hostapd`,...).
+So, if you are still using deprecated wireless management tools built on `wext` instead of [nl80211](https://wireless.wiki.kernel.org/en/developers/Documentation/nl80211) you should stop doing so!
 So, what is netlink, generally?
 [Netlink](https://linux.die.net/man/7/netlink) is a sockets-based interface for facilitating user space -- kernel space communication, and internal kernel space communication.
 Its prety cool, and interesting, and a large part of why I got into this project to begin with.
 As an IPC mechanism, it was primarily motivated to facilitate network related communication, and has expanded into subsets of further specialized netlink family sockets.
 However, noticeably, this project doesn't contain any netlink sockets outright, instead, this program uses [libnl](https://www.infradead.org/~tgr/libnl/). `libnl` provides an abstraction to use netlink, it's conveniant, and doesn't abstract much from just using an `AF_NETLINK` socket, it's also more or less the go-to for userspace programs using nl80211 (like this one).
 Next, `nl80211.h`, a header file with a predefined set of instructions used to communicate via netlink sockets to the wireless subsystem in kernel space.
 This is the center of the developer API for doing things like creating/deleting interfaces, setting wireless interface parameters, sending the wireless interface a command such as a scan for all nearby SSIDs.
 Needless to say, the bulk of ```mcmesh```'s `nl_utilities` rely on this API, asides from a few `ioctl` calls.

 Ok, brief background on netlink and the linux wireless subsystem complete.
 Now a brief foray into 802.11, which isn't really something one can be brief about it.
 It is a nightmare of compatibility issues between hardware, drivers, IEEE standards, and just a myriad of problems that wouldn't exist if you only used elegant wired connections.
 For example, if you run this program on hardware with a hardmac vs. a softmac chipset, you likely won't have as much functionality in this context.
 Linked to above, `mac80211` is performing the MAC layer management (MLME) for softmac chips, as opposed to MLME happening on device for (full/hard)mac chip.
 So, when placed into monitor mode, there are several precautions one ought to take in order to get a "good" capture.
 First, it helps to have no other virtual interfaces on the same wireless physical device (wiphy), mostly because another interface could take precedence in associating with an access point (AP), or setting channel frequencies.